Chart Color Schemes

 South Townsville - Railway Estate features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 56.8% of all households, including 17.2% couples with children, 26.8% couples without children, and 10.9% single parent families.
-Non-family households account for the remaining 43.2%, with lone person households at 37.3% and group households comprising 6.2%.
+Family households constitute 56.8 percent of all households, including 17.2 percent couples with children, 26.8 percent couples without children, and 10.9 percent single parent families.
+Non-family households comprise the remaining 43.2 percent, with lone person households at 37.3 percent and group households making up 6.2 percent of the total.
 The median household size is 2.1 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households